Foundation Training in GP

 GP placements in the Foundation Programme provide F2 trainees with:

 · an enhanced understanding and the ability to operate across the primary/secondary care boundary.

 · a unique and broad perspective on the way in which the NHS can provide an integrated service to patients.

 We currently have 9 GP rotations in Portsmouth; four posts are split posts - which afford experience in GP as well as one of the following specialties: public health, palliative care, contraception and sexual health, and substance misuse.

 Trainees on the Isle of Wight can enjoy a split community rotation - spending their working week in both the GP setting as well as the Emergency Department.

 During your GP rotation you will be well supported by both your GP clinical supervisor –and other colleagues in the surgery and clinical placement, as well as by the Portsmouth GP education team.

 We hold regular GP FY2 Trainee Small Group meetings, which we call ‘learning sets’ throughout your rotation.
 We are aware after working in the hospital environment, GP can feel quite isolating.
 The learning set offers peer support, an opportunity to discuss experiences and take part in both formal and learner led peer group teaching.
 Our learning set meets at The Goddard Education Centre at St James Hospital.

-If you would like any further information, please contact Bryony Sales, Foundation GP Programme Director.
+If you would like any further information, please contact Rik Elliott, Foundation GP Programme Director.